 Implementing the Recite Me assistive toolbar on your website can significantly improve the user experience for individuals who have certain disabilities.
 The toolbar provides users with the ability to make adjustments and alterations to your website.
 Some of the main features include:

-- Ability to change font type, colour and size.
+- Ability to change font type, color and size.

-- Alter the colour contrasts between background and text.
+- Alter the color contrasts between background and text.

 - Mask Screen Tool to isolate sections of the page.

 - Download web content as an mp3 file as an alternative to reading.